|Self portrait before exercise (credit James Munson)|

 Pilates – embraced because it seemed to include a great many lying down exercises.
 This was a mistake – it’s the most painful lying down can be outside of a Marquis de Sade novel.

 Personal trainers – patient young men and women who nag you into keeping going long after you are bored rigid with an exercise.
-Effective but expensive.
+Effective but expensive, they also recommend muscle builder steroids to improve your weight.

 Salsa – very free-form interpretation of Latin-American dance to catchy music.
 Successful if you’re at the any movement is better than no movement stage of the exercise timeline.
 And almost as much inexplicable fun as line dancing.